Ucommercenet/Ucommerce-Gift-Cards/src/UCommerce.Transactions.Payments.GiftCard.Documentation/docs/Selling-gift-cards/How-do-i-buy-a-gift-card.markdown

 ﻿# How do I Buy a Gift Card

 When buying gift cards you have two options:
-* Buy a gift card using the fixed prices entered in the backend
+* Buy a gift card using the fixed prices entered in the backend.
-* Let the customer choose their own price not present in the price tier.
+* Let the customers choose their own price not present in the price tier.

 This article will describe both scenarios.